domRiddle/ASF/Compatibility.md

 ## Issues and solutions

-### Debian
+### Debian Jessie upgrade

-If you updated from Debian 8 Jessie (or older) to Debian 9 Stretch, ensure that you **don't** have `libssl1.0.0` package, for example with `apt-get purge libssl1.0.0`.
+If you upgraded from Debian 8 Jessie (or older) to Debian 9 Stretch, ensure that you **don't** have `libssl1.0.0` package, for example with `apt-get purge libssl1.0.0`.
 Otherwise, you might run into a segfault.
 This package is obsolete and doesn't exist by definition, neither is possible to install on clean Debian 9 setups, the only way to run into this issue is upgrading from Debian 8 or older - **[dotnet/corefx #8951](https://github.com/dotnet/corefx/issues/8951#issuecomment-314455190)**.
 If you have some other packages depending on that outdated libssl version then you should either upgrade them, or get rid of them.

 ### .NET Core runtime picking wrong `libcurl.so` library